aAnkidu/TheologyGraph/History/Greko-Roman World/Biography as a Greco-Roman genre.md

 📌 **Example: [[Plutarch's biographies]]**

-Many modern scholars now agree that the New Testament [[Gospels]] are best understood as a specific form of **Greco-Roman biography**—focused on a religious figure.
+Many modern scholars now agree that the New Testament [[📜 Gospels]] are best understood as a specific form of **Greco-Roman biography**—focused on a religious figure.
 While they contain **distinctive features**, such variation is expected, as ancient literary genres often included flexible subtypes depending on the subject (e.g., rulers, philosophers, or religious figures).

 Ancient readers or hearers would have recognized the Gospels as **biographies of a religious leader**, even if they had never encountered Jesus before.
 They would anticipate that: